angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 A component-provided service may have a limited lifetime.
 Each new instance of the component gets its own instance of the service and, when the component instance is destroyed, so is that service instance.

-In this sample app, the `HeroComponent` is created when the application starts and is never destroyed so the `HeroService` created for the `HeroComponent` also lives for the life of the app.
+In this sample app, the `HeroComponent` is created when the app starts and is never destroyed so the `HeroService` created for the `HeroComponent` also lives for the life of the app.

 <a id="bootstrap"></a>